pratheekshajk/Image-processing/README.md

 ![image](https://user-images.githubusercontent.com/72437208/104434791-aa51ec00-55b1-11eb-8a85-acd36d700804.png)
 ![image](https://user-images.githubusercontent.com/72437208/104435009-ea18d380-55b1-11eb-9b73-703a4b83f291.png)
-6.Develop a program to create an images from 2D array.Generate array of random size. import numpy as np from PIL import Image array = np.linspace(0,1,200*220)
+6.Develop a program to create an images from 2D array.Generate array of random size.
+// 2D array:Two dimensional array is an array within an array.It is the type of the array,the position of data element is reffered by two indices instead of one. import numpy as np from PIL import Image array = np.linspace(0,1,200*220)